 Oh master Bruce!
 I am so sorry, this is all my fault

 Nonsense, Alfred; believe it or not, this is working out, just as planned.
 Alfred:

 - And I'm the Queen of Sheba: When the deal goes south, Strange begs for his life with Batman's identity (and Harvey unintentionally defends Bruce):

-Dr. Strange: I was set up!
+I was set up!
 Bruce Wayne is Batman!
+Two-Face:

-- Cassandra Truth: Hugo Strange, who had discovered Batman's identity, told it to the Joker, the Penguin, and Two-Face; all three thought the idea of Batman being Bruce Wayne was absurd.
-(The Joker's reply was, "And people call me crazy!")
+- Cassandra Truth: Hugo Strange, who has discovered Batman's identity, tells it to the Joker, the Penguin, and Two-Face; all three think the idea of Batman being Bruce Wayne is absurd.
+(The Joker's reply is, "And people say I'm crazy!")

 - Hear Me The Money: A thug thumbing money to his ears was appropriately named "Numbers".

 - Identity Impersonator: Batman appears as Batman; Robin stands in for Bruce Wayne, utilizing stilts and some good old-fashioned Latex Perfection.

 - Mental Picture Projector: Strange's machine.